rnwst/easy-languages-dict/DEVELOPMENT.md

 # Development Notes

-## Parcel
+## Browser Profiles

-[`parcel`](https://parceljs.org/recipes/web-extension/) is used as a bundler, as content scripts don't currently support ES6 modules (imports could be done [dynamically](https://stackoverflow.com/a/53033388/20803187), but this is messy due to asynchrony, and I also don't know if this would work in `node`, a requirement for testing purposes).
+When in 'watch' mode, the build script `build.js` launches a browser instance with the extension loaded.
+The browser uses a profile in `browser-profiles/...`.
+This profile is not version-controlled, and may need to be created manually before running `npm start` for the first time.
+Changes to this browser profile persist across instances of `npm start`.
+It is recommended to install a YouTube ad-blocking extension such as uBlock Origin in the profile to improve the developer experience.

 ## Notes on Cross-Browser-Compatibility

 ### Manifest v2 vs v3

 Chrome no longer accepts new extensions using manifest v2 at the Chrome Web Store.
 Firefox has not implemented MV3 service workers yet (as of August 2023), but [plans to do so](https://blog.mozilla.org/addons/2022/11/17/manifest-v3-signing-available-november-21-on-firefox-nightly/) for compatibility reasons.
 This makes it impossible to build a cross-browser-compatible extension at this time.
 Once Firefox has implemented service workers (or Chrome supports background pages, but this doesn't seem like it will happen sadly), cross-compatibility will be possible again.
 [This](https://www.eff.org/deeplinks/2021/12/googles-manifest-v3-still-hurts-privacy-security-innovation) is an interesting article on Chrome's MV3.
-Support for Firefox's version of MV3 was added in `parcel-bundler` [in this PR](https://github.com/parcel-bundler/parcel/pull/8906).
-See also [this advice](https://github.com/fregante/browser-extension-template/issues/78#issuecomment-1586121686).

 ### Browser APIs